lucasbpro/react-instagram/README.md

 # React Instadev

 This is an exercise from *Online AceleraDev React* @[Codenation](https://www.codenation.dev/).
-React Instadev is a website developed as a mobile-first *SPA (Single Page Application)* and implemented in React.js by using React Hooks.
+React Instadev is a website developed as a mobile-first *SPA (Single Page Application)* and implemented in React.js by using React Hooks and React Router.

 The requirements of this project are detailed in https://github.com/codenation-dev/react-instagram.